m-basov/m-basov.github.io/content/posts/making-ember-addon-installation-smoother.md

 [ember-cli-config-builder](https://github.com/kolybasov/ember-cli-config-builder) addon was created just to fill this gap and make your users happy!

-It is ember-addon itself so type `ember install ember-cli-config-builder` and you are ready to go!
+It is ember-addon itself so type `npm install --save ember-cli-config-builder` and you are ready to go!
 As you may remember we are building `ember-google-maps` addon and we need to add it’s config to user’s environment.
 To do this follow next steps:

 ### Create `blueprint/ember-google-maps/index.js` file.